 When it comes to my favourite place in the world outside of the Middle East, I have a soft spot for Cambodia.
 They say that the people always make a place and the Cambodians do.
 I was lucky enough to teach English in a small coastal town just as the Khmer Rouge fell.
 With all that happened, the Khmers have to the most resilient and hospitable people in the world.
 They are blessed with Angkor Wat, the Mekong River and some of South East Asias most untouched forest – making it the perfect place to explore and meet its wonderful people.

-My name is Yuliya and I am an Operations Manager at Pomegranate.
+My name is Yuliya and I am an Operations Manager for Pomegranate.

 My name is Yuliya and I am originally from the Ukraine.
 My most loved travel destination in the Middle East … is the place with the most ideal sunsets ever, where the landscape is so unusual, that you doubt you’re still actually on Earth… It’s where Walt Disney came to shoot the famous The Martian… It is of course the Wadi Rum desert of Jordan.
 This is where and when I fell in love with Jordan once and forever.
 Outside the Middle East, I love to travel Europe, especially small towns rather than capitals, places where you can feel the atmosphere, dive into local culture, and watch local life.
 I love Europe’s unique corners – from tiny Finnish ski resorts to luxury North Italian lake towns, to colorful Portuguese villages, romantic French Brittany in the west, to my beloved Ukraine on the East.
 This is what inspires me and no matter what I have been visited already, I can always find a new place on the map of Europe to be explored.

-My name is Yettie and I am an Operations Manager at Pomegranate.
+My name is Yettie and I am an Operations Manager for Pomegranate.

 My name is Yettie and I am from the French part of the Alps.
 For me, the most attractive city in the Middle East is Jerusalem.
 This dynamic city mixing tradition and modernity always leaves the people I take there to visit for the first time, filled with an indefinable feeling.
 I love to travel and I have visited many countries in Europe, especially France where I lived all my youth.
 But also Alaska and the USA, Argentina, South Africa and several Asian countries.
 Of all the countries, visiting Vietnam was a delight for me.
 This country touched me with its vitality, its history, its beauty but above all the Vietnamese people and also the excellent cuisine!

-My name is Sam and I am the Finance Manager at Pomegranate Travel.
+My name is Sam and I am the Finance Manager for Pomegranate Travel.